 These three reasons will give you new motivation to reintroduce stretching as a “main course” in your workouts!

-We also cover stretching in depth throughout the blog, so if you want more stretching content, check out: Static vs Dynamic Stretching, Morning Stretches: Stretches to Start Your Day Right and The Basics of Stretching.
+We also cover stretching in depth throughout the blog, so if you want more stretching content, check out: Static vs Dynamic Stretching.

 Stretching helps in more ways than simply improving flexibility.
 When our muscles are tight, it’s harder for us to perform exercises correctly.
 It causes decreased mobility ranges, overcompensation of other muscle groups and poor posture, to name a few.
 After an intense workout or week of workouts, your muscles will begin to develop these types of imbalances.
 As these imbalances develop, the risk of injuries like pulled muscles or joint pain becomes higher.